DanielTakeshi/Paper_Notes/README.md

 This will contain my notes for research papers.
 The papers are arranged by category, and then further numbered on a (1) to (5) scale where a (1) means I essentially have not read it yet, while a (5) means I feel confident that I understand almost everything about the paper.
 Within a single year, these papers should be organized according to publication date, which gives an idea of how these contributions were organized.
+The links here will link to my paper summaries (if I have them).

 # Markov Chain Monte Carlo